During the Sunrise Period, we will regularly compile the most important facts on the Unitary Patent System here.

 UP/UPC in a nutshell: Opt-Out

 UP/UPC in a nutshell: Invalidity action before the UPC - the most important differences and facts compared to the invalidity action before the German Federal Patent Court

 If you have any questions about "UP/UPC in a nutshell", please do not hesitate to get in touch with your contact person at Eisenführ Speiser!

-The European patent with unitary effect (unitary patent or UP for short) will be another option for protecting technical inventions in many participating EU member states at the beginning of 2023, complementing the European bundle patent (EP patent).
+The European patent with unitary effect (unitary patent or UP for short) will be another option for protecting technical inventions in many participating EU member states complementing the European bundle patent (EP patent).
 Unitary patents make it possible to obtain patent protection in all EU member states participating in the new system by filing a single application with the EPO, making the procedure simpler and more cost-efficient for applicants.
 However, there will be changes from grant onwards, particularly with regard to validation, maintenance and jurisdiction.

 The European Union consists of 27 member states.
 Currently, 17 EU member states have committed themselves to participate in the unitary patent protection from the beginning.

 The Sunrise Period is a period of three months preceding the effective start of the system, which offers the possibility to exclude EP applications or granted EP patents from the jurisdiction of the Unified Patent Court by opting out before the start of its operation.

 The Opt-Out refers to a request procedure by which a classical EP application or an EP patent is withdrawn from the jurisdiction of the future Unified Patent Court, so that the IP right remains subject to national jurisdiction in the member states of the EPC.

 The option to opt out will be possible before the effective start of the system (sunrise period) and thereafter during a renewable transitional period of initially seven years and must be filed directly with the Unified Patent Court.